pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     python3 turtling.py --yolo

-First up, it'll tell you something like
+First up, our Code will tell you something like
 > Drawing until you press ⌃\ here<br>